Edit | Quick Edit | Delete | View

 You know, yeah… that’s a thing that has happened gradually.
 If you went back and took it album by album, you could gradually hear it.
 In ’88, when we moved to the United States… you get stronger in the language, and your vocabulary expands.
 You just know a whole lot more words.
 I don’t even think when I speak English.
 In the early days, when doing interviews, I literally had to sit and think.
 When someone asked me a question, I was thinking in Danish and then I had to translate my Danish thoughts into English.
 It was pretty tough explaining, because it was not easy subjects that we were dealing with.
 There was a lot of explaining to do.
 But these days, I even told my wife that I dream in English now.
 When I write little notes for myself – what I have to do – “remember this” and “call this guy” – it’s sometimes English, sometimes Danish… sometimes half and half.
 Plus it’s a benefit for me, writing in English feeling more comfortable in the language, not to think for five minutes before actually writing what I have to say.

-for me to describe is, your voice is strained almost to the voice of breaking… but not being lost.
+There is a new kind of singing… the best way for me to describe is, your voice is strained almost to the voice of breaking… but not being lost.
 I know that many Southwestern vocalists employ such techniques.

 Yeah.
 That’s some of the new stuff that I am completely aware of.
 You find a lot of old-fashioned Mercyful Fate in there.
 But there are some new ways that I use the tone of the voice.
 There are times in there when it would just be easier to do a low falsetto.
 Then usually you would have to multiply them by quite a few because we’re not singing Barry Manilow or something like that, where you could sing with this bawdry soft voice.
 If I did that it wouldn’t fit the music at all.
 It has to be full power.
 Singing in a very low falsetto – full power – that makes that low falsetto crack.
 But then you could get by and do something completely crazy.
 But then you might get away from the original idea you have.
 They are chosen there on some spots to go full blast, as high as you can get with a normal voice – I can get pretty high with a normal voice, even when I sing powerful.
 Most of the vocalists you hear on albums today – they sing no louder than I speak now.
 There you will see one hell of a difference between what I do.
 I am full blast in the studio.
 I am full blast live.
 That’s one thing that I’ve been told by our sound engineer.
 “God Damn man!
 Singing so much power into that mike!’
 How can I have those emotions that I feel in me for certain things if I didn’t sing full blast and holding back just to be clean?